Disorder-Induced Topological Phases in a Two-Dimensional Chern Insulator with Strong Magnetic Disorder: Concluding discussion

 For strategy (i), we exploit the fact that the many-body ground state defines a vector bundle over the space of classical spin configurations $\mathbb{S} = \mathbb{S}^{2} \times \cdots \times \mathbb{S}^{2}$.
 One may thus characterize topology not only via the conventional momentum-space Chern number but also via an ``S-space'' Chern number, in particular the $2L$-th spin Chern number $C^{\rm (S)}_{2L}$.
 Although $\dim \mathbb{S} = 4L$ renders a numerical evaluation prohibitively difficult, analytic considerations in the clean and atomic limits yield $C^{\rm (S)}_{2L} = 0$ and $C^{\rm (S)}_{2L} = 1$, respectively.
 Because the atomic-limit ($t=0$) ground state is a simple, non-degenerate, and gapped product state, it must evolve continuously into the $J \to \infty$ ground state (except in the regime $m \pm J/2 = \ca O(t)$).
 Hence, phase~IV must carry $C^{\rm (S)}_{2L} = 1$, while the weak-disorder trivial phase (phase~I) has $C^{\rm (S)}_{2L} = 0$.
 Thus, phases~I and~IV are topologically distinct and cannot be adiabatically connected.

 Strategy (ii) proceeds with a completely different argument.
 Our TH calculations show that the transition between the $m<0$ ($C=+2$) and $m>0$ ($C=-2$) sectors of phase~III is not inherited from the clean model but is induced by {\em zeros} of the disorder-averaged Green’s function crossing the chemical potential.
-Thus, these phases themselves cannot be continuously connected to their clean-limit counterparts.
 Indeed, the vertical $m=0$ line represents a conventional band-closure transition only for weak $J$.
 At $J \approx 2.5$, it passes a tetra-critical point beyond which the transition is governed by Green's-function zeros.
+Phase III (for $m<0$ or $m>0$) is topologically nontrivial but the topology is carried by Green's-function zeros.
+A clean-limit Green's function, on the other hand, does not exhibit any zero.
+Hence, phase III represents a novel phase that is {\em induced} by disorder and may thus be called a ``topological Anderson insulator.''

-This mechanism is reminiscent of the topologically nontrivial Mott insulator found in Ref.\ \cite{WCA+23}, where the topology is likewise encoded in zeros of the interacting Green’s function.
+The mechanism leading to a topological Anderson insulator is reminiscent of the topological Mott insulator found in Ref.\ \cite{WCA+23}, where the topology is likewise encoded in zeros of the interacting Green’s function.
 Such states host boundary zeros that manifest only indirectly, for example, through annihilation with edge poles when placed in contact with a conventional topological insulator.
 An analogous scenario is expected in the present strong-disorder regime, and numerical studies in this direction are underway.

 Finally, while the phase diagrams obtained from the TBC and TH approaches agree quantitatively in almost all respects, they differ along the $m=0$ line beyond the tetra-critical point at $J \approx 2.5$.
 Here, the TBC data do not support any transition between the $m<0$ ($C=+2$) and $m>0$ ($C=-2$) phases. {\em A posteriori}, this is readily understood: the TBC method computes the Chern number from the projector onto occupied {\em states} and is therefore insensitive to zeros of the disorder-averaged Green's function.
 We thus arrive at another notable conclusion: although the TBC and TH invariants coincide in the clean limit, they must be regarded as distinct topological invariants in the presence of finite disorder. \\